 About Jolene

 Jolene Ivey was elected to her second four-year term on the Prince George’s County Council in November 2022 representing Council District 5.
-For the legislative year 2023, she chairs the Planning, Housing & Economic Development Committee, and is on the committee for both the Government Operations and Fiscal Policy Committee (GOFP) and the Transportation, Infrastructure, Energy and Environment Committee (TIEE).
+For the legislative year 2024, she was elected Chair of the Prince George’s County Council.

 In her past term, she served on the Planning, Housing & Economic Development Committee, the General Assembly Committee, and the Mental Health Advisory Board.
 During her first year on the Council, she also served as Vice-Chair of the Health, Human Services and Public Safety Committee.